1991 R

 this camera.

 KONICA KC-DX1 - 1991.
-Digital camera prototype.
+Digital camera prototype similar to the KC-32A above.
 Photo first shown in French computer magazine SVM (Science & Vie Micro) October 1991, page 53.
 400K pixel CCD.
 Fixed-focus 10mm f/4 lens.
 Playback capabiity and .9-inch color liquid-crystal display monitor on top.
 It could store up to 10 high quality digital images on its microchip-based memory card. .9-inch color LCD on top for viewing photos taken.
 Not marketed.
 Popular Photography, January 1991, p55.

 https://www.digitalkameramuseum.de/en/esvc/item/konica-kc-32a